 $5 Fee for In-Person Renewals

 If you are eligible to renew using the preferred services (i.e., online, by mail, or by telephone) described above, but instead renew at a customer service center, you will be charged an additional $5 fee.
 However, the fee will not apply if the license renewal is accompanied by a transaction that must be done in person.

 - If your valid, unexpired license was issued prior to January 1, 2004, you are "grandfathered" and do not need to prove legal presence at renewal.

 - If your license has expired for as much as one day, you must provide proof of legal presence when applying to renew.
-However, this requirement is waived if you have provided DMV with evidence that you have been a U.S. citizen or a legal permanent resident of the U.S. since January 1, 2004.
+However, this requirement is waived if you have provided DMV with evidence since January 1, 2004, that you are a U.S. citizen or a legal permanent resident of the U.S.

 - If required, you must present proof of legal presence in person.